raysonkoh/cp/README.md

 * threepowers: test bit to determine if num exists in the set, use BigInteger
 * leftandright: set up freq arr of {char, count}, if L then possible range is {min...max-1}, if R then possible range is {min + 1...max}
 * catalan: C_{n + 1} = (4n+2)/(n+2) C_{n}, use python for large nums
+* turbo: use sum segment tree, maintain segTreeIndx for each num
+* alphabet: min no. to add is 26 - (max incr seq in S), use DP
+* bst: use sum seg tree + range update
+* intervalcover: sweep line algo, sort according to incr left endpoint, then decr right endpoint, note cancerous double comparisons